 In fact, you can manually move your online store to DreamHost’s servers for free.
 It shouldn’t take you long if you have the technical skills.
 Otherwise, you can alternatively have DreamHost’s developers migrate the site for you at a fee.

-Well, at least DreamHost makes up for the lack of automated migration by providing domain name registration for free.
+Well, at least DreamHost makes up for the lack of automated migration by providing free domain name registration.
 All you need to pay for is your hosting package and voila!
 You can proceed to set up a fully-fledged online store, complete with its own unique domain name.

 But get this.
 The control panel here is not built on the traditional cPanel.
 Instead, DreamHost took the time to create their own custom panel from scratch.